 Energy companies in Franklin & South Indy also often have rebates for buying energy-efficient heating and cooling equipment.
 We’ll help you go through this process to ensure you get the best value from your new mini-split unit.

-Are Mini-Splits Worth the Cost?
+Is Mini-Splits Worth the Cost?

 Although getting a mini-split is usually costlier than typical heating and cooling systems, it’s a very efficient way to heat and cool troublesome parts of your residence.
 These include: